-Ards, M-Museum Leuven (B) is proud to announce the programme for the 4th annual colloquium ‘Current research in medieval and renaissance sculpture’, which will be held in the Musée du Louvre in Paris (FR) on November 24th 2017.
-The central theme of the conference is:
+The 4th annual Ards colloquium ‘Current research in medieval and renaissance sculpture: Collecting Medieval Sculpture', was held in the Musée du Louvre in Paris (FR) on November 23rd and 24th 2017.

 Collecting Medieval Sculpture

 How did or do medieval sculpture collections get formed?
 How has medieval sculpture been collected in the past (including in the middle ages and renaissance period) and how is this evolving right now?